 Reply: In interpreting prophecy, one must look at the context before and after a passage.
 These verses do not apply to N. T. times.
 This verse is referring to the remnant (those that are "left of all the nations which came against Jerusalem") who will enter the millennial Kingdom, a time of testing for them.
+Christians are presently under the ministration of grace and the spirit of the law; not the letter.
+(II Corinthians 3).
 More is explained about this verse in: Chapter 7 of MOA, Pt.
 2: "ALL WILL KEEP THE FEAST (ZECHARIAH 14).
 Also read: Should we obey the Law of the Feast of Tabernacles? (shows what the Law really required in order to keep the FOT) [offsite article]

 Reply: In Acts where the Jews and Gentiles were preached to we read: